kbase/kb_sdk/doc/kb_sdk_make_ui.md

 		}
 	],
 ```
-Another common input is a dropdown which is demonstrated below.
+Another common input type is a dropdown, which is demonstrated below.
 For each option, the "value" is what will be passed to
 the app while the "ui_name" is what the user will see.
 In this example, the parameter is hidden by default
-because "advanced" is true.
+because "advanced" is true (meaning the parameter will be hidden in the "Advanced options" section of the input widget).
 ```
 {
             "id": "prune",